jannisteunissen/streamer_1d/README.md

-Streamer_1d
+streamer_1d
 ==

-This is code for 1d streamer simulations with a particle-in-cell or fluid model.
+This is code for 1D discharge simulations with a particle-in-cell or fluid model.
-Currently, fluid models can use the local field approximation or the local energy approximation.

 Getting the code: